mozilla/extension-workshop/documentation/develop/temporary-installation-in-firefox.md

 # Temporary installation in Firefox

-This article describes how an add-on developer can temporarily install an extension in Firefox for testing and debugging.
-The extension will stay installed until you restart Firefox.
-You can use this method with any kind of restartless extension, including [bootstrapped extensions](https://developer.mozilla.org/docs/Mozilla/Add-ons/Bootstrapped_extensions) and [Add-on SDK add-ons](https://developer.mozilla.org//docs/Mozilla/Add-ons/SDK).
+This article describes how you can temporarily install an extension in Firefox for testing and debugging.
+The extension stays installed until you remove it or restart Firefox.

+For extension development, automate the processes described on this page by using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/).

-Note that this is not how end users should install add-ons in Firefox.
-End users will install add-ons by downloading and opening packaged add-ons that have been signed by Mozilla.
-To learn how an extension developer can get an add-on packaged and signed, see [Publishing your extension](/documentation/publish/package-your-extension).
+Note that this is not how end-users should install add-ons in Firefox.
+End-users install add-ons by downloading and opening packaged add-ons that have been signed by Mozilla.
+To learn how you get an add-on packaged and signed, see [Publishing your extension](/documentation/publish/package-your-extension).

 {% endcapture %}
 {% include modules/page-hero.html